tinyzqh/circuit-sat/README.md

 * Output node: 3 (connect to the last-level AND gate, but the edge might be Inverter).

 The type values for non-inverter and inverter edge:
-* non-inverter: 0;
+* Non-inverter: 0;
-* inverter: 1;
+* Inverter: 1;
-* edge from the virtual starting node to literal input nodes: 2.
+* Edges from the virtual starting node to literal input nodes: 2.

 ### GNN design
 The functionals and information propagation mechanism of GNN.
+The implementation details are listed as follows.
+* Inverter and Un-Inverter edges shouldn't share the weights (GRU cells).
+Or should we add an edge vector to embed such information?
+For now, I used one-hot vectors to
+* Assume the present ordering of vertices is the topological ordering.
+Need to check later.
+* Bi-direction is used, following the convention of *NeuronSAT* and *Learning to Solve SAT*.

 ### Problem